AregSPZ/spxr/README.md

-# a package where i store my custom functions
+# A package where i store my custom functions